HowtoAnalyse/HowtoAnalyse.github.io/_posts/2018-02-20-Word2Vec-Gensim.md

 This notebook gives an example using Gensim.

-For a more detailed implementation using Tensorflow:
+For a more detailed implementation using Tensorflow >> https://howtoanalyse.github.io/recommender/Word2Vec/

 ## Step 1.
 Make every user's to-read list as a sentence and feed it into word2vec